There are three ways to go about setting up a business:

 Business Victoria provides information and advice about buying a franchise.

-Consider any or all of the following suggestions:
+Consider the following suggestions:

-- Work part-time or casually in an area that's related to your business so you can gain further experience and get some new contacts
+- Work part-time or casually in an area that's related to your business so you can gain further experience and get some new contacts.

-- Get some financial assistance or apply for a grant offered by the Victorian Government
+- Get some financial assistance or apply for a grant offered by the Victorian Government.

-Heaps of information about starting a new business, buying an existing business or a franchise, and how to run a business.
+Lots of information about starting a new business, buying an existing business or a franchise, and how to run a business.